bmillare/dj/README.md

     $ dj help foo-command

-## Set classpath obtain dependencies lazily
+## Set both classpath and obtain dependencies lazily

-We can create a repl at anytime using:
+We can create a repl anytime and anywhere using:

     $ dj repl
     Clojure 1.3.0